PingmanTools/LiteHtmlSharp/README.md

 just about everything we needed.

 So we wrapped [litehtml](https://github.com/litehtml/litehtml) to make it work for C#, then built a drawing abstraction layer and OSX and WPF implementations.
 Cool.
-It /could/ work for Android, iOS, Linx, too - we've just not done the visualization part for that yet.
+It *could* work for Android, iOS, Linx, too - we've just not done the visualization part for that yet.
 Several other parts are not yet fully flushed out, too.